fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    </TabItem>
    </Tabs>

-   A list of all the configurable parameters for Etcd are available [here](/reference/configuration/controller.md#etcd) and Prometheus are available [here](/reference/configuration/controller.md#prometheus).
+   A list of all the configurable parameters for etcd are available [here](/reference/configuration/controller.md#etcd) and Prometheus are available [here](/reference/configuration/controller.md#prometheus).

-   **Note**: Please make sure that the flag `web.enable-remote-write-receiver` is enabled on your existing Prometheus instance as it is required by the Aperture Controller.
+   **Note**: Please make sure that the flag `web.enable-remote-write-receiver` is enabled on your existing Prometheus instance as it's required by the Aperture Controller.

-3. If you want to modify the default parameters or the Aperture Controller config, for example `log`, you can create or update the `values.yaml` file and pass it with `install` command:
+3. If you want to modify the default parameters or the Aperture Controller configuration, for example `log`, you can create or update the `values.yaml` file and pass it with `install` command:

    ```yaml
    controller: